melchor629/node-flac-bindings/readme.md

 To compile the bindings you need [Cmake](https://www.cmake.org) installed in your system and accessible from the terminal, and the C and C++ compilers as well.
 On Windows, the compilers can be installed easily with `npm install --global --production windows-build-tools`.
 Don't forget `git`.
 It is mandatory!

 There are some options to use when compiling.
-If you have a FLAC dev package already installed (`apt install libflac-dev`, `pacman -S flac`, `apk add flac-dev`, `brew install flac`...) and you want to compile the bindings to use this library instead, define the environment variable `FLAC_BINDINGS_USE_EXTERNAL_LIBRARY` (this will be the default option if no prebuild version is available, but a dev package is available).
+The build tries to use an already installed compatible dev package of `libflac` (`apt install libflac-dev`, `pacman -S flac`, `apk add flac-dev`, `brew install flac`...), but with `FLAC_BINDINGS_USE_FLAC_SOURCES` will force to download the sources and compile everything from there.

 > Supported `libFLAC` versions are 1.3.x and 1.4.x (binary versions 10 and 12).